 My first attempt to make banoffee pie was a bit of a disaster..
 Usually, you can just use canned caramel but as I wanted it to be 100% plant-based, I had to create the perfect consistency for the caramel.
 And it wasn’t an easy process.
 I wanted it to be as authentic as possible like traditional caramel without any dairy or vegan caramel alternatives like dates.

 And I’m happy to announce that I nailed it!
 I made the caramel with only 3 simple ingredients.
 Hurray!
 Talking about simplicity, this recipe only requires 5 ingredients, yet never compromised on the taste.
 This is truly the best and simplest vegan banoffee pie recipe.

 Digestive biscuits: The base of the crust is digestive biscuits.
 The flavour of digestives is perfect to make this recipe as it’s not too sweet, and it makes a wonderfully moist and crumbly texture when mixed with vegan butter.
 You can also use graham crackers or any other vegan biscuits.
 Make sure that the biscuits you are using have no mix-ins or are overly sweetened.

-Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
+Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter.
+I love using one from Naturli!
 Vegan butter is used to give the crust a moist and crumbly texture and buttery flavour as well as help set the crust in the fridge.
 You can substitute for coconut oil if you want.
-I recommend using steam refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.
+I recommend using steam-refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.

 Vegan butter is in the caramel filling too.
 It helps create a smooth and melty texture.
 For the caramel, I recommend you to stick with vegan butter and not substitute.